ETHarvest/HyperHarvest/README.md

 ### Key Features

-- Private Strategy Computation: We use Lit Actions to decrypt and compute private strategies.
+- **Private Strategy Computation**: We use Lit Actions to decrypt and compute private strategies.
-- Cross-Chain Yield Optimization: The system determines the best chain for fund allocation based on current yields and transfer costs.
+- **Cross-Chain Yield Optimization**: The system determines the best chain for fund allocation based on current yields and transfer costs.
-- Automated Decision Making: Our Lit Action script runs periodically to make informed decisions about fund transfers.
+- **Automated Decision Making**: Our Lit Action script runs periodically to make informed decisions about fund transfers.

 ### Use Case
 We have implemented Lit Protocol for the following purpose: